rhyslwells/rhyslwells.github.io/.history/_posts/2024-04-01-First_client_project_learning_outcomes_20240426093134.md

 # toc_label: "Table of Contents"
 excerpt: "Learning outcomes from my Science to Data Science placement."
 header:
+  teaser: "assets\images\bg-home.jpg"
-  overlay_image: assets\images\client.jpeg
+  # overlay_image:
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  # overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 #   caption: "Random picture"
 ---